 - "We need to lower our average time in the sales pipeline (from initial lead to close of sale) from 6 months to 4 months within the next 6 months."

-These specific examples may not relate exactly to your business but I think you get the point.
-Although, many companies have not set specific goals like this.
+These specific examples may not relate exactly to your business, but I think you get the point.

 If you have not done this yet, it’s time to get started.